Borys Wrzesnewskyj: Supreme Court of Canada case

+While the Conservatives paid Opitz's legal bills, the Liberal Party of Canada do the same for Wrzesnewskyj. who spent over $300,000 of his own money on the case.

+Out of Parliament (2011–2015)

 Despite the narrow loss in the May 2011 election, Wrzesnewskyj has continued dedicating himself to public service.
 This includes the closure of the immigration case of Arjan Tabaj, championed by Wrzesnewskyj and immigration lawyer Scott McDonald.
 Tabaj is a partly paralyzed survivor of an assassination attempt during elections in Albania.
 In September 2011, Tabaj, his wife Anilda, his daughter and twin sons returned to Canada after Jason Kenney had the family deported in 2009.
 Later, a Canadian federal court ruled that the family was wrongfully deported.
 Lorne Waldman, a leading immigration lawyer said that stark reversals like the Tabaj case "are rarer than hen's teeth".

 After the arrest of Ukrainian politician Yulia Tymoshenko in August 2011, Wrzesnewskyj participated in demonstrations at the Ukrainian Consulate in Toronto, calling for the support of democracy in Ukraine and release of all political prisoners.
 International organizations, representatives of the European Union and the United States called Tymoshenko's arrest "selective prosecution of political opponents".

 In August 2011, Wrzesnewskyj led the Ukrainian Canadian community's fundraising effort for famine relief in Somalia, i.e. 2011 Horn of Africa famine, with $100,000 committed, mostly from one donor, entrepreneur and Northland Power founder Jim Temerty, "whose family roots go back to one of the regions that was worst affected in the Holodomor".

 In December 2011, Wrzesnewskyj participated in a demonstration outside the Russian consulate in Toronto.
 He spoke against election fraud in the 2011 Russian parliamentary elections, advocated for democracy in Russia, warned against Putinism, and called for the government of Canada to state that "Canada stands 'shoulder to shoulder' with the people of Russia, and not with Putin or the Kremlin."